Securities Litigation Partner - GuruFocus.com

 PR Newswire

 NEW YORK, Dec.
-7, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Bird Global, Inc. ("Bird" or the "Company") (NYSE: BRDS) and reminds investors of the January 17, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+8, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against TuSimple Holdings Inc. ("TuSimple" or the "Company") (NASDAQ: TSP) and reminds investors of the January 9, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 There is no cost or obligation to you.